-The mobile asthma clinics make the rounds of 47 schools in poorer Chicago neighborhoods and suburbs.
-They provide a full range of asthma care to 1,200 children ages six months to 18 years each year.
+The mobile asthma clinics make the rounds of 47 schools in lower-income Chicago neighborhoods and suburbs.
+They provide a full range of asthma care to 1,200 children ages six months to 18 years, every year.
 They conduct lung function tests, provide free medications, and teach children and the adults who love them how to avoid asthma triggers and take their medications correctly.

 Judith Valadez is a living success story.
-When she was baby, an asthma attack sent her to the emergency room.
-Today, at 18, her asthma is so well controlled that she doesn’t even need daily medications.
+When she was a baby, an asthma attack sent her to the emergency room.
+Today, at 18, her asthma is so well-controlled she doesn’t even need daily medications.

 Andres Ortiz is another Mobile Care Chicago success story.
-When he first became a patient of Mobile Care a few years ago, he couldn’t even run a block without being short of breath.
-Now 16, his asthma is so well controlled that he can play football and run a mile in under seven minutes, he says proudly.
+When he first became a patient of Mobile Care a few years ago, he couldn’t even run a block without becoming short of breath.
+Now at 16, his asthma is so well-controlled he can play football and run a mile in under seven minutes, he says proudly.